-In comparison to the previous-generation TLX, the new model provides a far more gratifying driving experience.
-Not only does this Japanese sports sedan offer exceptional road handling, but it also packs enough muscle to put a serious grin on your face.
-Meamwhile, Acura’s available Super Handling AWD system ensures good traction and improves agility.
-Sleek, powerful styling also helps the new TLX to stand out in traffic.
+Compared to the previous generation TLX, a totally new level of performance in this model ensures a heart-pounding driving experience.
+This Japanese sports sedan not only offers exceptional road handling, but it also packs extra muscle to put a serious grin on your face.
+Acura’s available Super Handling AWD system promises good traction and improved agility.
+Meanwhile, the sleek styling helps the TLX to boldly stand out in traffic.

 While the 2022 Acura TLX does put a big emphasis on performance, it’s still an undeniably practical car.
 Many automotive journalists praise the TLX for its comfortable seats and pleasing ride quality.
-There are also enough modern features to satisfy technology lovers.
+Besides, a host of modern features are ready to satisfy technology lovers.

-Compare the Base vs Technology Trims.
+Compare the TLX (base) vs Technology Trim Levels.
 What is the difference?

 Car shoppers looking to spend as little money as possible will want the base Acura TLX.
 It carries the lineup’s least expensive price tag.
 However, buyers will still enjoy a rather strong performance.